 Antioxidants And Carotenoids

-Antioxidants have the power to prevent this cell damage and stop harming your dog’s liver.
-One of the most successful antioxidants is Superoxide Dismutase (or SOD).
-SOD has the ability to deactivate a free radical called superoxide with a process called dismutation.
-The harmless dismutation process turns the free radical into hydrogen peroxide which then breaks down into oxygen and water.
+One of the most effective antioxidants is Superoxide Dismutase (or SOD).
+It uses a process called dismutation to deactivate the free radical, superoxide.
+This converts the free radical into hydrogen peroxide … which then breaks down to oxygen and water.
 Astaxanthin is an excellent source of SOD.

-Astaxanthin – a carotenoid – is another powerful antioxidant.
-Carotenoids are naturally occurring pigment colors and astaxanthin is a natural red pigment released by microalgae.
-It protects the cells by attaching itself to the exterior, interior and lipid layers of the cells and neutralizes free radicals before they can do damage.
-As an antioxidant, it’s 6,000 times stronger than vitamin C.
+Astaxanthin is a carotenoid that provides powerful antioxidant support.
+Its natural red pigment is released by microalgae. ts power is its ability to attach itself to the exterior, interior and lipid areas of cells to neutralize free radicals.
+As an antioxidant, it’s 6,000 times stronger than vitamin C!

 - Small Dogs (under 20 lbs): 1/2 tsp once daily